 Installing the Git LFS 2 Plugin

-Right now you need to include the Git LFS 2 plugin inside your UE4 project, under Plugins/UE4GitPlugin.
+Right now you need to include the Git LFS 2 plugin inside your Unreal Engine project, under Plugins/UEGitPlugin.

-Personally I do this by cloning as a submodule, because I do work on it sometimes (I’ve submitted a few PRs) but you can just download the ZIP and put it there.
+Personally I do this by cloning as a submodule, but you can just download the ZIP and put it there if you prefer.

-After installing the plugin and restarting UE4, you use the “Connect To Source Control” option in the toolbar and select “Git LFS 2”, as shown in the plugin docs.
+After installing the plugin and restarting the editor, you use the “Connect To Source Control” option in the toolbar and select “Git LFS 2”, as shown in the plugin docs.

 Important DefaultEngine.ini change

-Because UE4 is tuned to Perforce style access patterns, saving will be very slow at first using the LFS locking plugin.
+Because Unreal is tuned to Perforce style access patterns, saving will be very slow at first using the LFS locking plugin.
 You need to add this to your DefaultEngine.ini to fix that:

 [SystemSettingsEditor] r.Editor.SkipSourceControlCheckForEditablePackages = 1